anya-barinshteyn/paleogeo/README.md

 part4_1: reads the CSV file data/Elbrus_raw_data.txt and builds a Nh4 dependency on depth chart (4-th line, left)

 part4_2: reads the CSV file data/Elbrus_annual_summer.txt and auilds a Nh4, No3, So4 dependency on year chart (4-th line, right)

+Remark: In parts where there were gaps in the data (3 lines in the dataset for part 3), those gaps were blocked out to stop errors when the program ran.